konacurrents/SemanticMarkerAPI/README.md

 ![SemanticMarker API Message](SemanticMarkerAPIMessages.png)

-## SemanticMarker.js

-This is javascript that will create a special Semantic Marker with the image Avatar inside.
-<a href="SemanticMarker.js">SemanticMarker.js</a>

 ## Sample WEB javascript calls

 This is called in the example javascript code at
 <a href="sampleSMWeb.html">SampleSMWeb.html</a>

+# Semantic Marker API Web Interface

+The main http/https calls to the SemanticMarker cloud services is documented as:
+<a href="SemanticMarkerWebAPI.html">SemanticMarkerWebAPI.html</a>

-# SMART - Semantic Marker Augmented Reality of Things
+## SMART - Semantic Marker Augmented Reality of Things

 The main interfaces to the SemanticMarker.org web services are through web calls embodied in the following web page code (and available at <a href="https://SemanticMarker.org/smart">SemanticMarker.org/smart</a>).
 This web page (with html and javascript) is just one way to interface with the SemanticMarker API calls.
 Other web pages have been created that have a different user interface, while calling the same API's.

-<a href="smart.html">smart.html</a>
+An example html web page with many javascript calls is includes <a href="smart.html">smart.html</a>

 Example production web pages includes making appropriate API calls includes:
 <a href="https://idogwatch.com/userpage/userpage.html?username=test&password=test">iDogWatch.com</a> and <a href="https://SemanticMarker.org/smart?username=test&password=test">SemanticMarker.org/smart</a>